AryaDSingh/Java-Sudoku-Group-Project-CMPT-276/Iteration2.md

 > As a student working with a textbook, I want to load pairs of words to practice from each chapter of the book.

-In the "Settings" the user will have the option which will say "Practise Pairs".
-After clicking on this option device will open a window showing 2 text fields.
-1 on one side and other 1 on another.
-User will be able to write 1 words of language they know and 1 word of language user wants to practice.
-These will be added to the app and reterieved later while practising.
+In the "Settings" screen the user will have the option to click on "Practice Pairs".
+After clicking on this option, the device will open a window showing 2 text fields.
+One on one side and the other on the other side.
+The user will be able to write a word of their native language and a word of language the user wants to practice.
+These will be added to the app and retrieved later while practicing.

 <img src="img/settings_button.png">